netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 {{Section 5.1 of QUIC-MP}}, RTT estimation algorithm should be reset when the 4-tuple of a QUIC-path changes.
-As described in {{concon}} this can be avoided if SCION implementation never change a network path unless instructed otherwise by the QUIC-MP implementation.
+As described in {{concon}} this can be avoided by forbidding SCION implementations to change a network paths unless instructed otherwise by the QUIC-MP implementation.

 ### Key Implications

-If a path change occurs undetected, the QUIC-MP layer mail fail to reset congestion control or RTT estimation.
+If a path change occurs undetected, the QUIC-MP layer may fail to reset congestion control or RTT estimation.
 This is undesirable but not worse than traditional IP based non-PAN transport where routes can change without the endpoints ever